jeongm-in/touchpad-adventure/README.md

 |---|---|---|---|---|---|
 |03 | 01 | f3 | 04 | 37 | 00 |

+These kind of align with what is said in PCT1336QN's manual, though that one has way too many more registors than what I'm currently reading out of PCT3854QR.

 ```python
 # Scan for connected I2C devices